ad1tyaaa/100days/round-1.md

 So, I'm going to start Recursions today.
 I think I'll do the first video atleast.
 But, I want to see if I can do 2 videos.
 Yesterday, at night, I did a very quick full revision of Arrays.
 I'm starting to revise Sorting Algorithms, and then I'll probably do Binary Search (just the basics, I'm thinking).
 After that I'll start wwith Recursions.
 I have also been studying Kotlin programming language, on the side.
 For like a week.
 I am thinking weather I should update the repo with Kotlin stuff as well or not.
 I'm not very sure about it for now, but, I'll decide.

 It's night, and, well I did do revision of Sorting Aglorithms, but, nothing else.
 So, I'll actually start Recursions tomorrow now.
 Or, if I can't sleep I may change my mind.
 But, until then, that's it for now.

+## Today is 26 December.

+I havn't started Recursions yet.
+I took a really very big gap.
+I shouldn't have let this happen.
+Let's start from today.
+Properly.
+I am going to be seriously continue, and finish the 100 Days.
+Starting now.